VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 * Chapter 1, "Twilio," describes a highly available, cloud-hosted, communications platform.
 Although the team who developed this product did not explicitly use CQRS, many of the architectural concepts they adopted are very closely related to the CQRS pattern.
 * Chapter 2, "Lokad Hub," describes a project that made full use of domain-driven design, CQRS, and event sourcing in an application designed to run on multiple cloud platforms.
 * Chapter 3, "DDD/CQRS for large financial company," describes a project that made full use of domain-driven design and CQRS to build a reference application for a large financial company.
 It used CQRS to specifically address the issues of performance, scalability, and reliability.
+* Chapter 4, "Digital Marketing," describes how an existing application was refactored over time while delivering new features.
+This project adopted the CQRS pattern for one of its pieces as the project progressed.
+* Chapter 5, "TOPAZ Technologies," describes a project that used the CQRS pattern and event sourcing to simplify the development of an off-the-shelf enterprise application.

 ## Selecting the domain for the RI